 - Shin pads

-- USA Hockey Approved Helmet with a visor or full cage (TAPE AS A CHIN STRAP IS NOT ALLOWED AND WILL BE ASK TO LEAVE THE ICE UNTIL A PROPER HELMET IS WORN)
+- HECC Hockey Approved Helmet with a visor or full cage (TAPE AS A CHIN STRAP IS NOT ALLOWED AND WILL BE ASK TO LEAVE THE ICE UNTIL A PROPER HELMET IS WORN)

 - Protective gloves

 - Elbow pads (must be covered by jersey)

 - Hockey pants